Blog Post

 October 22, 2010

 Yesterday, former President Bush validated what Democrats have been warning against for months: Congressional Republicans want to return to the "exact same agenda" to privatize Social Security and hand it over to Wall Street.
+The Republican agenda is being promoted by Wall Street interests who would reap billions in profits from the Bush-Ryan privatization plan.

 Blog Post